 Fig.3. procedures of efficient RAN context management on AMF

-Pre-condition: AMF and RAN both are pre-configured with the mapping relationship among cell ID, supporting TAI list and valid period.
+Pre-condition: AMF and RAN both are pre-configured with the mapping relationship among Global RAN Node ID, supporting TAI list, and valid period.

 When the feeder link with gateway-1 is available, the NG-RAN node initiates the procedure by sending an NG SETUP REQUEST message including the appropriate data (e.g. updates of the mapping relationship if it is different from the pre-configuration) to the AMF.
 The AMF responds with an NG SETUP RESPONSE message including the appropriate data, as defined in clause 8.7 in TS 38.413 [x].
 The AMF will update the mapping relationship and the starting time of the valid period if needed.

-NG-RAN detects the connection to AMF becomes unavailable due to moving, e.g., due to feeder link unavailability.
+NG-RAN detects the connection to AMF is about unavailable due to moving, e.g., due to feeder link unavailability.

-The NG-RAN sends an NG SUSPEND REQUEST message to AMF to inform AMF the connection will be lost.
+The NG-RAN sends an NG SUSPEND REQUEST message to AMF to inform AMF the connection will be lost before the connection is lost.

-keep the NG related context as described in clause 9.2.6 of TS38.413[Z] unreleased.
+The NG-RAN may keep the NG-related context as described in clause 9.2.6 of TS38.413[Z] unreleased.

-AMF starts to suspend the NG-RAN context (i.e. keeps the NG-related context as described in clause 9.2.6 of TS38.413[Z] unreleased when detects the TNL is not available) based on e.g. the informed suspending period as received in step 3, pre-configured information etc, to reduce the interaction of the same context in the next cycle.
+AMF starts to suspend the NG-RAN context (i.e. keeps the NG-related context as described in clause 9.2.6 of TS38.413[Z] unreleased when detects the connection is not available) based on e.g. the informed suspending period as received in step 3, pre-configured information etc, to reduce the interaction of the same context in the next cycle.

 AMF will stop sending paging requests to this NG-RAN until RAN resumes connection with AMF.
 The AMF may update this NG-RAN’s mapping relationship, especially the valid period.
 AMF sends a response to the NG-RAN.